High School Internships

 If you would like to work at the farm as part of a school work program please contact us at email@example.com

 If accepted, as a Summer Intern you will be part of a dynamic team as you learn about our food system, horticulture, as well as animal husbandry of sheep, goats, chickens (egg and meat), rabbits and honeybees.
 Small scale growing of both vegetable and cutting flowers, land stewardship and habitat maintenance are pivotal to all of the work that is done at Henny Penny Farm.
 The ideal candidate will be good at communicating with their peers as well as interfacing with the public.
 They will also be a quick learner, adaptable, and interested in learning how all aspects of the farm and our native habitats are interconnected.
 There is much to be learned and this would be a great experience for the student considering a career in biological sciences or just wanting a better understanding of our food system.
 The business of running a farm like Henny Penny not only is a valuable model to study but also provides interns an abundance of transferable skills to acquire.
-Interns work 5 days a week (Mon-Fri), 4 hours a day (on average) and while this is an unpaid program, interns will have $80 weekly to spend in the farm store (which carries meat, fruit/veg, dairy products and more) during their tenure.
+Interns work 5 days a week (Mon-Fri), 4 hours a day (on average).

 Henny Penny Summer Intern Application

 - You must do the application yourself.
 Parents or anyone else cannot do it for you.